sansaovieira/sansaovieira/README.md

 ### Hello!
 I'm Sansão Dembué Vieira 👋 |💻 Software Enginner •  Java Developer  •

-Java Developer with experience in **Java + React**, passionate about technology, problem-solving, and continuous learning.

 ### 📌 About Me

 🗓 **Date of Birth:** 12/02/1998